 How do I get my prescriptions?

-Alto pharmacy delivers prescription medications and can be a resource for patients who are avoiding public areas or need to stay home.
+Alto Pharmacy delivers prescription medications and can be a resource for patients who may consider avoiding public areas or need to stay home.

 Is it OK to use valet parking, ride-sharing services and rental cars?

 Yes, you can use antibacterial wipes to clean the steering wheel (if you're driving), door handles, gear shift and any other buttons or levers that might have been touched by someone else.

 As a cancer patient or family member, I am feeling down, uncertain and stressed as a result of the COVID-19 pandemic.
 What can I do to find support and keep myself emotionally well?